Isobel Bishop: Senior national team

-Bishop is a member of the Australia women's national water polo team.
+Bishop was a member of the Australia women's national water polo team.
 She had her first call up to the senior national team in December 2009.
 In 2010, she was a member of the national team that competed in the preliminary rounds of the FINA World League in Japan from 21 to 23 May and in China from 26 to 28 May.
-In 2011, she was training with the goal of making the 2012 Olympic squad.
-At the 2011 Canada Cup, she scored a goal in the third period in the gold medal match against China that the Australian team ended up winning.
+In 2011, she was training to make the 2012 Olympic squad.
+At the 2011 Canada Cup, she scored a goal in the third period in the gold medal match against China that the Australian team won.

 She competed in the Pan Pacific Championships in January 2012 for the Australian Stingers.
-In February 2012, she was named to the final training squad for the 2012 Summer Olympics.
-She attended training camp that started on 20 February 2012 at the Australian Institute of Sport.
-The team of seventeen players will be cut to thirteen before the team departs for the Olympic games, with the announcement being made on 13 June.
 She was part of the Stingers squad that competed in a five-game test against Great Britain at the AIS in late February 2012.
 This was the team's first matches against Great Britain's national team in six years.
+She competed in the 2016 Olympics as part of the Australian team that placed sixth.